JoelThomasGafford/JG_Programming_IChing/README.md

 ![Graph 1](output/JG_IChing_06_Dict_A_001.jpg)

-I created a JSON file for me that contains the interpretation of each of the 64 hexagrams.
+I created a JSON file that contains the interpretation of each of the 64 hexagrams.
 Each line of each of the 64 hexagrams has its own sub-meaning, which you can see recorded in the "lines" sections.

 ![Graph 1](output/JG_IChing_07_JSON_A_001.jpg)